Great Reset: Fourth Industrial Revolution

-Klaus Schwab used the concept of a "Fourth Industrial Revolution" in a 2015 article published by Foreign Affairs, and in 2016, the theme of the World Economic Forum annual meeting in Davos-Klosters, Switzerland, was "Mastering the Fourth Industrial Revolution".
-In his 2015 article, Schwab said that the first Industrial Revolution was powered by "water and steam" to "mechanize production".
+Klaus Schwab promoted the concept of a "Fourth Industrial Revolution" in a 2015 article published by Foreign Affairs, and the concept was the theme for the 2016 WEF annual meeting.
+In the 2015 article, Schwab outlined various industrial revolutions.
+Schwab wrote that the first Industrial Revolution was powered by "water and steam" to "mechanize production".
 Through electrical power, the second industrial revolution introduced mass production.
 Electronics and information technologies automated the production process in the third industrial revolution.
-In the fourth industrial revolution the lines between "physical, digital and biological spheres" have become blurred and this current revolution, which began with the digital revolution in the mid-1990s, is "characterized by a fusion of technologies".
-This fusion of technologies included "fields such as artificial intelligence, robotics, the Internet of Things, autonomous vehicles, 3D printing, nanotechnology, biotechnology, materials science, energy storage and quantum computing."
+In the fourth industrial revolution, which began with the digital revolution in the mid-1990s, the lines between "physical, digital, and biological spheres" had become blurred, "characterized by a fusion of technologies".
+This fusion of technologies included "fields such as artificial intelligence, robotics, the Internet of Things, autonomous vehicles, 3D printing, nanotechnology, biotechnology, materials science, energy storage, and quantum computing."